 Mediation provides neighbors an opportunity to speak, listen, and work together to resolve conflicts and repair relationships.
 Issues may include noise, restricted covenants, boundaries, pets, parking, and many others.

 Community Policing/Community Mediation Program

 When law enforcement is called to quell a disturbance, the situation may not warrant arrests.
-This program is a resource to police in helping citizens resolve myriad conflicts including neighborhood disputes where traditional adversarial dispute resolution methods such as litigation may only exacerbate the conflict.
+This program is a resource to police in helping citizens resolve a myriad of conflicts including neighborhood disputes where traditional adversarial dispute resolution methods such as litigation may only exacerbate the conflict.

 The program also provides specialized workshops during which police and citizens learn problem-solving skills together and improve their relationships.

 For information on any of the above services please e-mail firstname.lastname@example.org or call Lawrie Parker at 540-347-6650.